TalEliyahu/awesome-CISO-maturity-models/README.md

 - [API Security Maturity Model](https://curity.io/resources/learn/the-api-security-maturity-model/) - Inspired by the Richardson Maturity Model, which outlines increasing degrees of web service development maturity, the API Security Maturity Model reframes the model within the context of security.
 Within this model, security and trust are improved the higher up you go.

-- [Building Security In Maturity Model (BSIMM)](https://www.bsimm.com/) - BSIMM is a data-driven model developed through analysis of real-world software security initiatives (also known as application or product security programs).
-BSIMM13, published in September 2022, represents the latest evolution of this detailed measuring stick for software security.
+- [Building Security In Maturity Model (BSIMM)](https://www.bsimm.com/) - BSIMM helps organizations plan, implement, and measure their software security initiatives.
+A BSIMM assessment provides an objective, data-driven evaluation that leaders seeking to improve their security postures can use to base decisions about resources, time, budget, and priorities.
+The annual BSIMM report offers analysis derived from hundreds of assessments across several industry verticals and serves as an important benchmark for security professionals, college curriculums, and analysts.
+BSIMM also includes a robust community where members share best practices and exclusive content, and collaborate with security peers.